EngineMachiner/My-Notes/README.md

 ## How to use

 1. Pick the branch in the repository for the gamemode you like.
-2. Fork / Download it.
-3. Copy the noteskins / judgements to the right game folder.
+2. Fork / Download and copy the noteskins / judgements to the right game folder.

 ## Credits